dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Starting a canister

 The controllers of a canister can start a `stopped` canister.
-If the canister is already running, the command has no effect on the canister.
+If the canister is already running, the command has no effect on the canister (except for incrementing its canister version).

 Conditions